Residents Available for Adoption or Foster

 N’dogo loves the company of humans and other dogs, but his favorite things in the world are soft beds, naps, and treats (which he always sits for and takes ever so gently).
 He’s a calm, affectionate companion looking for a peaceful home where he can feel safe, loved, and never forgotten again.

-• Esme and Safa are part of the goat herd that arrived to Old Souls in December 2022 as part of a cruelty case.
+• Esme and Safa are part of the goat herd that arrived to Old Souls in December 2022 from a cruelty case.
 In fact, these are Tu’uwa’s sisters!

 During the confiscation process done by Pima County, Esme tragically lost her baby.
 Safa later went on to give birth to two healthy boys who have since found foster homes.
 Despite all they’ve endured, both girls are healthy, stable, and ready for a safe, loving home.